 Note: The trip to Nottingham may or may not include a trip to Coventry Cathedral and can be replaced by a trip to William Booth College with the Heritage Centre.

-This trip gives the session the opportunity to tour the UKT College for Officer Training, interact with the cadets and staff and visit the International Heritage Centre, which tells the story of The Salvation Army from its origins in the 1860s to the present, both in the UK and internationally in artefacts, pictures, videos.
+This trip gives delegates the opportunity to tour the United Kingdom and Ireland Territory's college for officer training and to interact with cadets and college staff.
+The International Heritage Centre tells the story of The Salvation Army from its origins in the 1860s to the present through original artefacts, pictures and videos.